 Witkowski pointed out the great danger to which the village was subject at that time.
 He stated that on his arrival at the scene, he called the superintendent of the water company and demanded an explanation of the lack of pressure.
 He was informed that the pumps were being repaired.

 “Where would we have been,” he quarried, “if the fire had been located on Main Street?
-Suppose the fire had got beyond control of chemicals, what then?
+Suppose the fire had got beyond the control of chemicals, what then?
 Where would it have ended, when the firemen would have been practically helpless?
-I want to see this water company forced to live up to its agreement to provide adequate water supply.
+I want to see this water company forced to live up to its agreement to provide an adequate water supply.
 It was only quick work and the turning in of a general alarm that saved the fire from becoming serious.”

-Trustee Elmer Nash voiced strong support of Witkowski, and called for adequate fire pressure whenever needed.
+Trustee Elmer Nash voiced strong support of Witkowski and called for adequate fire pressure whenever needed.
 Trustee Michael Dobbins emphatically demanded that the water company be forced to live up to its agreement with the village.
 He asked for the pressure that was to be maintained by the company.

 Attorney S.J.
-O’Hart produced the contract of the water company in which the company agreed to furnish “adequate” pressure---no precise pound pressure being cited.
+O’Hart produced the contract of the water company in which the company agreed to furnish “adequate” pressure—no precise pound pressure being cited.
 Another clause in the contract freed the company from damage caused by shutting down of supply at any time.
 The contract was to expire next May.

-Fire Chief Carlson told the board of a test which was recently conducted on Main Street by representatives of the fire underwriters and the Western New York Water Company.
+Fire Chief Carlson told the board of a test that was recently conducted on Main Street by representatives of the fire underwriters and the Western New York Water Company.
 The test was made at the most favorable time in the afternoon, about 4 o’clock, and showed only 60 Pounds pressure.
 “Put that kind of stream through 600 feet of hose and what have our men got to work with?” queried the Chief.
-‘Of course the water company can increase this pressure in case of emergency, but it might result in burst pipes.”
+‘Of course, the water company can increase this pressure in case of emergency, but it might result in burst pipes.”

-Chief Carlson recommended a way out of the difficulty, by installing a pump on one of the pieces of fire apparatus, which would enable the fire fighters to get the requisite pressure regardless of the conditions of pressure in the water mains.
+Chief Carlson recommended a way out of the difficulty, by installing a pump on one of the pieces of fire apparatus, which would enable the firefighters to get the requisite pressure regardless of the conditions of pressure in the water mains.

-Trustee Witkowski returned to the attack and got through a resolution calling on the water company for explanation of its lack of pressure in village water mains.
+Trustee Witkowski returned to the attack and got through a resolution calling on the water company for an explanation of its lack of pressure in village water mains.

-The Depew Herald in a lengthy editorial on the village’s problems with the water company, backed Chief Carlson’s suggestion stating the here, then, is a remedy, a safeguard, a means of protection that can be depended upon, and will prevent a recurrence of such a condition as prevailed at the Burlington Avenue fire, when low water pressure, forced the fire department to use expensive chemicals to extinguish the blaze.
+The Depew Herald in a lengthy editorial on the village’s problems with the water company backed Chief Carlson’s suggestion stating the here, then, is a remedy, a safeguard, a means of protection that can be depended upon, and will prevent a recurrence of such a condition as prevailed at the Burlington Avenue fire, when low water pressure, forced the fire department to use expensive chemicals to extinguish the blaze.